Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 This chart shows how all of these pieces fit together to make the annual federal budget process.

 When the budget process is not complete by Oct.
-1, Congress passes a continuing resolution so that agencies continue to receive funding until the full budget is in place.12 A continuing resolution provides temporary funding for federal gencies until new appropriations bills become law.
+1, Congress may pass a continuing resolution so that agencies continue to receive funding until the full budget is in place.11.

-Because of the length of the federal budget process, from time to time the government has to respond to unanticipated situations for which there is no funding, such as natural disasters or wars.
-In these cases the government has to allocate additional resources and do so in a timely manner.
+From time to time the government has to respond to emergencies, such as the COVID-19 pandemic, natural disasters, or overseas conflicts.
+In these cases, the government may need to appropriate more spending to handle the crisis.
 This type of funding is allocated through legislation known as supplemental appropriations.